Green-Energy-Course/Green-Energy-Notes/notes/w2_notes.md

 ----------------------------------
 You're considering investing in a small onshore wind farm, with five 3-MW wind turbines (15 MW).

 You can buy the turbines for 3 million EUR a piece.
 They have a lifetime of 25 years.
 Assume that on-shore wind where you are building gets a capacity factor of 35%.
+Assume that operating expenditures and capital expenditures are negligible compared to the cost of the turbines.

 What is the levelized cost of electricity?

 Emissions cost